spatie/laravel-cookie-consent/README.md

 [![StyleCI](https://styleci.io/repos/62055265/shield?branch=master)](https://styleci.io/repos/62055265)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-cookie-consent.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-cookie-consent)

-All sites owned by EU citizens or targeted towards EU citizens must comply to a crazy EU law.
+All sites owned by EU citizens or targeted towards EU citizens must comply with a crazy EU law.
 This law requires a dialog to be displayed to inform the users of your websites how cookies are being used.
 You can read more info on the legislation on [the site of the European Commission](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm#section_2).

 This package provides an easily configurable view to display the message.
 Also included is JavaScript code to set a cookie when a user agrees with the cookie policy.
 The package will not display the dialog when that cookie has been set.

-Spatie is a webdesign agency based in Antwerp, Belgium.
+Spatie is a web design agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Installation